 Any combination of Education, Experience, Qualifications, Knowledge and Skills which provides the applicant with the desired competencies to successfully perform all duties described will be considered.

-- BA in Human or Social Services or related field and a minimum of 2 years experience providing direct housing case management services to persons experiencing homelessness.
+- Minimum 2 years of experience providing direct case management services to persons experiencing homelessness.

-- Ability to motivate participants to engage in services and change behavior.
+- Ability to build rapport, manage conflict, engage in difficult conversations, and motivate participants to engage in services and change behavior.

-- Experience with data collection, entry, tracking and maintenance.
+- Experience with data collection, data entry and tracking.

-- Experience in word processing, Excel and email.
+- Experience with office software for word processing, spreadsheets, scheduling and email.

 - Experience working with individuals involved in the legal system.